matt-kita/linuxupskillchallenge_alt/00-VPS-small.md

 You may also want to [convert](https://centos.org/centos-stream/) your "CentOS Linux" to "CentOS Stream", to constantly keep it most up to date.

-This will require running additional 2 commands to update your software:
+This will require running 2 additional commands to update and upgrade your software:

 ```bash
 sudo dnf -y --disablerepo '*' --enablerepo extras swap centos-linux-repos centos-stream-repos